dangwu/Octal/README.md

 ## Octal

-Octal is a modern, full-featured, lightning-fast Hacker News client built with an eye for design and simplicity.
-It is designed to take advantage of your screen's real estate perfectly - especially on an iPhone X. Octal uses the official Hacker News Firebase API.
-You can also sign in to upvote and post comments!
+Octal is a modern, full-featured Hacker News (news.ycombinator.com) client built with a focus on design, speed, and usability.
+Octal has all the features you'd expect from a Hacker News app, including the ability to sign in to your account, upvote, post comments, and more!

 ### Download